weitjong/dockerized/urho3d/android/README.md

 The Clang compiler toolchain provided by NDK supports 4 ABIs: x86, x86_64, armeabi-v7a, and arm64-v8a.
 By default The GCC compiler toolchain is not being supported anymore.
-The container's entry point calls the default command `./gradlew build`, which by default build all the ABIs in one go.
+The container's entry point calls the command `rake` that delegates to `./gradlew build`, which by default build all the ABIs in one go.
 However, this will consume a lot of memory (>8GB).
 In order to perform a split ABI build, you can pass the command to run by the container explicitly with extra parameter for Gradle.
 For example, run the Android DBE as below to perform a armeabi-v7a build.